ruggleslab/slap_ges/README.md

 ## Overview

-SLAP-GES (Systemic Lupus Activity Prediction - Gene Expression Signature) is a transcriptomic signature designed to assess lupus activity from gene expression data.
+SLAP-GES (SLE Activity Platelet - Gene Expression Signature) is a transcriptomic signature designed to assess lupus activity from gene expression data.
 This repository provides a tutorial for scoring the SLAP-GES signature using the `singscore` R package.

 ## What is SLAP-GES?